Help stop men dying too young

 People's Health Trust

-A survey is being shared with our 600 members of our Network of expert grassroots organisations across the country, all of which work with communities experiencing social and financial disadvantage, at the front line of addressing health inequality, marginalisation and discrimination.
-We will also bring together focus groups of partners from different regions of the country and conduct 1-1 interviews to understand the issues in more depth.
+A survey was shared with 600 members of our Network of expert grassroots organisations across the country, all of which work with communities experiencing social and financial disadvantage, at the front line of addressing health inequality, marginalisation and discrimination.
+We brought together focus groups of partners from different regions of the country and conduct 1-1 interviews to understand the issues in more depth.

 Something not right?